pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   using open standards.
 * Practice is more important than tools.

-Now merging these results with earlier thoughts shared in this essay, it may be that it is the _commoning_---the practices, not the tools---that needs to be compliant.
-Bollier says that a commons consists not just of a resource, but of a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.
+Now merging these results with some earlier thoughts shared in this essay, it may be the _commoning_---the practices, not the tools---that needs to be compliant.
+Bollier says that a commons consists not just of a resource (such as tools), but of a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.
 A commons is an active, living process---a dynamic, evolving social activity,[^Bollier-community] more deliberately known as <dfn id="def:commoning">commoning</dfn>.

 Also, it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], the only thing this